-To partner with the public in each aspect of the
+To partner with the public in each aspect of the decision making process, including the development of alternatives and the identification of the preferred solution.

-The existing Community Engagement Strategy will be reviewed in December 2022.
+The existing Community Engagement Strategy was reviewed in December 2024.

 The Resourcing Strategy

 While the Community Strategic Plan expresses the long-term community aspirations they cannot be achieved without sufficient resources.
 The Resourcing Strategy outlines the time, money, assets and human resources to achieve the long term community aspirations.
 The Gwydir Shire Council Resourcing Strategy consists of three elements: